tbali0524/playground-c2779db2/markdowns/dependency-manager.md

 ...or similarly, run PHPStan with `composer stan`.

-Te custom `composer qa` command runs multiple tools after each other.
-I use it as a 'catch-all' quality assurance command, before I commit my code to my repository at the end of a coding session.
+The custom `composer qa` command runs multiple tools after each other.
+I use it as a _'catch-all'_ quality assurance command before I commit my changes to my repository at the end of a coding session.
 It could have been further automated with some CI/CD tools such as `GitHub Actions`, but it is more than enough for me for the CG puzzles.

 _Note:_ the above scripts still assume that the tools' config files are in the main project directory, as we discussed it in earlier chapters.
+Otherwise you would need more command line arguments.

 The `scripts-descriptions` part is fully optional, these descriptions are used only by the `composer list` and `composer help` commands.